Meet the Food Support Staff

 * Weather permitting – If there are thunderstorms or excessive heat warnings, we may cancel the event and / or events.
 For more information and event cancellation updates, please call (651) 789-3630.

 Still have questions?
-Kindly email Cassandra Kienbaum, Food Support Manager.
+Kindly email Nicki Thao, Food Market Site Coordinator.

-Summer / Fall distributions* (Summer 2022)
+Summer / Fall distributions* (Summer 2025)

-From July to October, all are welcome to come pick up a variety of free fruits and vegetables for family and friends at all four locations.
+From July to October, all are welcome to come pick up a variety of free fruits and vegetables for family and friends at our St. Paul locations.

 The distributions are held outdoors and are farmer’s market style.
-Events are open to all.
 No documentation or identification is required to participate.

-For additional questions about Food Support, please visit our Frequently Asked Questions page
+For additional questions about Food Support, please visit our Frequently Asked Questions page.

 Event guideline and details: Our fresh produce events are open to everyone!

-• Recommendations: You will want to bring your own bags and a cart if you have one.
+• Recommendations: You may want to bring your own bags and a cart if you have one.
 On average, visitors will leave with approximately 40 pounds of fresh produce per event.

-• Parking: You can on the street at most of our locations.
-At the Wellstone Center, you may park in our ramp.
+• Parking: You may park on the street at most of our locations.

 Locations